Tobacco & Salt Museum

 The collections of smoking paraphernalia on the Tobacco floor are pure amusement gold.
 These two are my personal faves

-Salt and tobacco, the two unlikely subjects of this strangely rewarding museum, were both protected by a Japanese government monopoly for many years, and that’s why there’s a museum devoted to such seemingly unrelated industries.
+The reason there’s a museum devoted to such seemingly unrelated industries as salt and tobacco is the two subjects of this strangely rewarding museum were both protected by a Japanese government monopoly for many years.
 Prosaic as they may sound, one look at the quirky treasures in the collections will zoom this museum straight to the top of your “I’m so glad we went!” list.

 You can’t have pipes without tobacco tampers…

-And all self-respecting pipes need little sofas to lounge about on when not being smoked
+And all self-respecting pipes need little sofas to lounge on when not being smoked!

 And there are, of course (hey, it’s Japan!) killer models showing salt cultivation tactics of yore